Preparing the database¶

 field of the parent object.
 Or every child object contains the parental

 uid in a foreign key field.
-The further is mostly used by TYPO3 in its
+The comma-separated list is mostly used by TYPO3 in its

 core but we discourage that solution because of its drawbacks: For